EthanGuo666/LeetCodeProblems/README.md

 ## 📑Introduction
 This repository contains a subset of solutions to the problems on https://leetcode-cn.com/

-All problems are structured in sequence order, which facilitates future reviewing.
+All problems are maked with a sequence number, which facilitates future reviewing.

 Every morning is a new start, but whether you have progress or not depends on your self-discipline.